 It seems that more and more people are buying guns now than before the Newtown tragedy.
 You can buy a Bushmaster on the Internet for $1,208.73.
 The problem is that all the gun dealers have "currently out of stock" in the top line.
 However, you can be sure that the Bushmaster manufacturer is turning them out faster than you can say "Please don't shoot."

 Throughout our country right now various legislative bodies and boards ranging from schools and political leaders are debating whether miniature weapons of mass destruction should be available to private citizens.
 Great Barrington's Board of Selectmen is now pondering rules and possible limitations.
-In other parts of the nation, places like Arizona and Nevada and the deep South,
+In other parts of the nation, places like Arizona and Nevada and the deep South, rallies are being held by citizens who don't want anybody to limit their firepower.

 Some of the citizens go so far as to link their gunnishness to Jesus and to the federal government coming to take more than their guns during the Rapture.
 These people have all sorts of scenarios involving Washington officials trying to pry the guns from their cold, dead hands.
 All kinds of sheriffs in Texas and other intellectual home sites are vowing to protect people's rights to own anything up to the size of a howitzer.
 Leader of the pack has to be Sheriff Joe Arpaio of Maricopa County, Arizona, whom you will be proud to know was born in Springfield, Mass., and went west as a young man.
 This sheriff's record is a frightful read but the good part is that you know he's never coming back to Springfield.
 He recently announced that he was buying his 400 deputies military-assault weapons.